 00:03:44 It’s gonna drip.
 But I want to say one thing.
 This is the mindfulness.
 So not only do you cut a cabbage in half and then you look, you look at the cabbage.

 00:03:52 Don’t forget to look because it almost looks like a tree on the inside.
 And this is just a reminder how magnificent nature is.

 00:03:58 And then we have this moment of massaging, mindful, lovingly sending loving thoughts, and this is a single test you don’t want to have.

-00:04:07 That new is going on in the background.
+00:04:07 Ignore what’s going on in the background.
 You want to be in it and feel it.
 Feel the juice and your hands will feel it.

-00:04:23 And this is a great exercise for doing absolutely okay.
+00:04:23 And this is a great exercise for that.
 And what’s the next step?
-So once we have those juices flowing, we’re gonna take a quart sized bowl jar, which is a glass jar, and we’re gonna take a handful of it, and we’re going to slowly start packing it in.
+So once we have those juices flowing, we’re going take a quart sized bowl jar, which is a glass jar, and we’re gonna take a handful of it, and we’re going to slowly start packing it in.

-00:04:41 So we do a little bit of the time and keep pressing it down because there’s little air bubbles and we want to push those air bubbles up and always keeping some of that liquid around.
+00:04:41 We do a little bit of the time and keep pressing it down because there’s little air bubbles and we want to push those air bubbles up and always keeping some of that liquid around.

 00:04:50 Use all the liquid that we’ve created from the massaging, and we’re going to do that slowly until we fill up the jar so the jar you’ll leave.